-In a political climate where scientific findings are being called into question and funding for scientific research is at risk of being cut, that commitment to scientific thinking is especially critical.
+In a political climate where scientific findings are being called into question and funding for scientific research is being cut, that commitment to scientific thinking is especially critical.
 Recently, for example, Nye spoke at the March for Science in Washington D.C. as he and fellow protestors sought to remind lawmakers that scientific research matters.

 Leading the charge